-□ All applicants will participate in a written interview with the nursing program director.
-This interview is scored, and applicants scoring Average or Exceptional will be moved higher on the list than those scoring Below Average.
-This program is expected to have a waiting list.
-Applicants will be considered for admission once all requirements are turned in for the acceptance committee to review.
-One criterion which may put students on the waiting list instead of being immediately accepted is the written interview requirement.
+- □ The Practical Nursing Program and the Professional Nursing Program are expected to have a waiting list. - □ All applicants will participate in a written interview with the nursing programs director.
+This written interview is scored, and is included in the overall admissions scoring.
+Once all requirements are turned in, applicants will be considered for acceptance by the admissions review committee.
 Accepted applicants will be notified and must complete the remainder of any requirements prior to Orientation to be allowed to start classes.
 Accepted applicants who do not complete all requirements will be moved to the bottom of the waiting list and another qualified applicant will be chosen.

-Additional Requirements for Professional Nursing Transfer Credit Option:
+Additional Requirements for Professional Nursing Transfer Credit Opportunity:

-- □ Active License to practice as a Licensed Practical Nurse - □ Practical Nurse Education transcripts
+- □ Active license to practice as a Licensed Practical Nurse - □ Practical Nurse education transcripts